Table of Contents

 Excel for that matter is quite unlike its siblings in the MS Office family.

-Whilst other tools will let you be, alone in the cold, excel will always manage to come forward with a function which could simplify any job that you have at hand.
+Whilst other tools will let you be, alone in the cold, excel will always manage to come forward with a function that could simplify any job that you have at hand.

 Excel’s Powerhouse: VBA